natezhenghy/DCDicL_denoising/README.md

 ## Training

-If you want to achieve the best performance, you have to first train a 1-stage model, then train a multi-stage (2~6) model based on the pretrained model.
+If you want to achieve the best performance:
+- you have to first train a 1-stage model, then train a multi-stage (2~6) model based on the pretrained model.
 (Please refer the paper for more details.)
+- you have to include [[Waterloo Exploration Database]](https://ece.uwaterloo.ca/~k29ma/exploration/) in the training sets.

 **Step 1**